136MasterNR/fnaf-terminal/README.md

 ##

-Not affiliated with or endorsed by the original game or its authors in any way.
+Not affiliated with or endorsed by the original game or its authors in any way.<br/>
-Five Nights At Freddy's by Scott Cawthon
+Five Nights At Freddy's by Scott Cawthon.